Airscker/DeepMuon/tutorials/config/config.md

   Otherwise, the config loading system will find your model within the file you have specified.
 That is to say, if you saved model `MODEL01` in the file `cus_models.py`, you need to give the full path of this file.
 - backbone: the name of the model you want to use.
-- pipeline: the name of the prediction pipeline defined within `~/DeepMuon/train/pipeline.py.`
+- pipeline: the name of the prediction pipeline defined within `~/DeepMuon/train/pipeline.py.`, if omitted, `regression` will be used defaultly.
-- params: indicates the parameters you want to specify when creating the instance of the neural network.
+- params: indicates the parameters you want to specify when creating the instance of the neural network, can be omitted.

   If your model looks like this: